 Peer Mentoring Service

-Increases positive behaviour by increasing self-worth, esteem, belief and hope.
-Reducing challenging or aggressive conduct.
-Ensures clients stay in our support longer by reducing abandonments and evictions.
-Achieves the most positive outcome for each person as they identify their own goal or ambition, and directs how they would like to use our support in order to achieve that outcome.
+Achieves the most positive outcomes for each person as they identify their short and long term goals or ambition, and directs how they would like to use our support in order to achieve that outcome.